 In response to a final non-cancer toxicity value for dioxins, issued by EPA in February 2012, a Technical Memorandum was prepared in May 2012 and a Proposed Plan Amendment for the site was released in July 2012.
 The formal public comment period on the Proposed Plan Amendment was held from July 19, 2012 until September 17, 2012.
 On September 28, 2012 EPA issued its selected cleanup plan, formally referred to as the Record of Decision (ROD), which also included a Responsiveness Summary with responses to the public comments received.
 The RIDEM concurred with the selected cleanup plan.

 EPA’s selected cleanup plan will prevent direct contact with contaminated soil and sediment that presents an unacceptable risk; allow fish consumption and contact and additional non-contact recreational use of the Woonasquatucket River; prevent movement of contaminants into the Woonasquatucket River that could result in exceedances of water quality criteria; comply with federal drinking water standards at the Source Area; and reduce risk to wildlife.

-The selected cleanup plan, with an estimated cost of $104 million, generally requires:
+The selected cleanup plan in EPA's 2012 ROD, with an estimated cost of about $100 million (and subsequent pre-design investigations), generally requires:

-• Removal and off-site treatment and/or disposal of buried waste material from the Source Area and installation of a RCRA Subtitle C cap over remaining contamination in the Source Area;
+• Installation of a RCRA Subtitle C cap over contamination in the Source Area;

 • Excavation of the majority of contaminated sediment and floodplain soil in the Allendale and Lyman Mill reaches of the River and placement into an upland Confined Disposal Facility (CDF) with off-site treatment and/or disposal of dewatered sediment and floodplain soil that have the highest contamination levels;